tsl-html-css/cryptids-multipage/README.md

 ### Technical requirements:

-* Use a body class to make the nav "active" on your page.
+* Use a body class to make your Cryptid's name in the nav "active" on your page.
 * The first section of your page should be a full-screen image of your Cryptid with its name overlayed on top.
 * Include at least 3 additional images of your cryptid
 * One of your images should float